Basuki Hadimuljono: Career

 During his time at the ministry, he had participated in several national-level working groups including ones related to rehabilitation following the 2004 Indian Ocean earthquake and tsunami in Aceh, handling of the Sidoarjo mud flow (2006–2007), reparation of the Purbaleunyi Toll Road and management of food scarcity in Yahukimo Regency (both in 2006).

-In May 2012, Basuki was also appointed as the chief commissioner at Wijaya Karya, a state-owned construction company.
-He also served as a vice president of the International Commission on Irrigation and Drainage for the 2013-2016 tenure.
+In May 2012, Basuki was also appointed the chief commissioner at Wijaya Karya, a state-owned construction company.
+He also served as a vice president of the International Commission on Irrigation and Drainage for the 2013–2016 tenure.

 Cabinet minister

 On 26 October 2014, newly elected president Joko Widodo announced the appointment of Basuki as the minister of public works and public housing.
 The ministry was formed from a merger of the Ministry of Public Works and the Ministry of Public Housing, previously headed by Djoko Kirmanto and Djan Faridz respectively.
 Like other ministers, he resigned from his corporate work at Wijaya Karya upon appointment.
 He was one of the five Gadjah Mada University alumni in the cabinet lineup (excluding Widodo himself), and had a reported asset of Rp 6.5 billion (about US$ 500,000) in 2012.

 Less than two months after becoming minister, Basuki agreed to provide a USD 62 million loan to compensate the victims of the Sidoarjo mud flow after getting in contact with the Bakrie Group.
 The company was given 4 years to pay off the debt, or face a government takeover of their assets (largely land).
 In 2016, he was also summoned by the Corruption Eradication Commission to serve as a witness regarding a graft case in his ministry.

 In the first year under him the ministry received a IDR 33 trillion increase of funding between a draft and a revised budget plan – receiving the largest such increase compared to other ministries.
 While it only used about 8% of its IDR 118 trillion (USD 8.94 billion) annual budget within the first five months, by the end of that year the number increased to 94.5%.
 The ministry received the most funding compared to other ministries in 2016, while in the 2017 and 2018 budgets the ministry was second behind the Ministry of Defence.
 The ministry's budget for the 2018 fiscal year was set at IDR 107.3 trillion.

 Basuki retained his ministerial position in the 2019 Onward Indonesia Cabinet.
+In 2022, he joined the Indonesian Democratic Party of Struggle (PDIP), the government's largest party and the then party of President Joko Widodo.